solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 The owner of the account can issue a rebate of the PRAW fees paid to write lock a specific account.
-The rebate issued will be transferred back to the payer at the end of transaction if it is successfully executed.
-Similar to the update and read PRAW fees this will need to be exposed through a syscall so that programs can implement custom authorization and delegate the decision to composing programs.
+The rebate issued will be transferred back to the payer at the end of the transaction if it is successfully executed.
+Similar to the set and read PRAW fees this will need to be exposed through a syscall so that programs can implement custom authorization and delegate the decision to composing programs.

 Simple rebate schemes will verify merely signers, e.g an oracle preventing 3rd parties from write-locking their price feed.
 Dexes will need more complex rebate